 Total daily Heartbeat per sensor: 150

 Monnit allows for 150 Heartbeats per day per sensor before iMonnit HX Credits are used.
-This threshold is calculated by the following benchmark:
+The following benchmark calculates this threshold:

 (60 minutes / 10 minute Heartbeat = 6 Heartbeats per hour) = (144 Heartbeats per day)